akhtarja/javed-blog/src/pages/blog/1/index.md

 This hook makes using NVM completely hands-off.
 When you switch to a new folder, you'll automatically get switched to the version specified by that folder's `.nvmrc`.

-If the file contains a Node version that you don't have installed, it will get installed.
+If the file specifies a Node version that you don't have installed, it will get installed.

 If the folder doesn't contain this file, you'll get switched to the default Node version.